gbesnard/stm32f1-bootloader/README.md

 - Use the HSE (High Speed External) crystal oscillator.

 # UART
-The board simply echo a 16 byte message received from its UART RX to its UART TX.
+The board simply echoes a 16 byte message received from its UART RX to its UART TX.

 ## Test TTL serial cable (if using a Linux computer)
 Shortcut usb to ttl serial cable with a jumper cable.